snly2386/bloomDOCS/PUBLICDATA.md

 ---------------
 Errors are communicated through http return codes.
 Codes that are returned by BloomAPI include

-* 400: User error such as invalid parameters
+* 400: User error such as invalid parameters.
-* 404: API endpoint or entity not found
+* 404: API endpoint or entity not found.
 * 5xx: Server error.
-Likely caused by a bug in BloomAPI
+Likely caused by a bug in BloomAPI.

 ``` javascript
 Example 400 Response